Singapore regulator rejects F&N request for higher Thai offer

 The Thais launched the takeover bid for F&N on September 13, ahead of a key F&N shareholder meeting on September 28 to vote whether the Singapore group should sell its 40 percent stake in Asia Pacific Breweries Ltd (APB) APBB.SI to Heineken NV (HEIN.AS).

-Last week, Charoen's Thai Beverage PCL (TBEV.SI) and TCC, collectively F&N's biggest shareholder, said they would vote in favour of the sale to Heineken.
+Last week, Charoen's Thai Beverage PCL (TBEV.SI) and TCC, collectively F&N's biggest shareholder, said they would vote in favor of the sale to Heineken.

 (Reporting by Eveline Danubrata; Editing by Ryan Woo)